karsthammer/chef-errbit/README.md

 # Description

 This cookbook is designed to be able to run [Errbit](http://github.com/errbit/errbit).
-Its github is at [chef-errbit](https://github.com/millisami/chef-errbit)
+Its github is at [chef-errbit](https://github.com/karsthammer/chef-errbit)

 # Requirements

-Developed using chef 10.14.0 and it should work with higher versions.
-But not tested against chef 11 family.
+Developed using chef 12 and it should work with higher versions.

 The following Opscode cookbooks are dependencies:

-* mongodb
 * git
 * unicorn
-* apt
 * nginx

 # Usage